Subgroups of $E$-unitary and $R_1$-injective special inverse monoids: Sch utzenberger Graphs and Blocks

 Since each block in $B$ is the image of a preblock in $\Lambda$ rooted at a Munn tree vertex, and every vertex of the Munn tree can be reached from the identity by reading some prefix of $w$, it follows that each block has a root which can be reached from $1$ by reading some prefix of $w$ from the root of $S\Gamma(w)$, and which therefore corresponds to a prefix of $w$.

 It remains to show that those edges in $S\Gamma(w)$ which do not lie in a block are cut edges, and are traversed by a reading of $w$ from the root.
 Since every preblock lies in a block, it suffices to show that those edges which do not lie in a preblock are cut edges.
-As a precursor to this, we claim that if an edge is a cut edge in some graph then its image after any single determination step (and hence, by induction, after finitely many determination steps) either remains a cut edge or is also the image of a non-cut edge.
-Indeed, suppose that $e$ is a cut edge, and consider the possible effects of a single determination step, that is, of folding two edges together.
+As a precursor to this, we claim that if an edge is a cut edge in some graph then its image after any single bi-determination step (and hence, by induction, after finitely many bi-determination steps) either remains a cut edge or is also the image of a non-cut edge.
+Indeed, suppose that $e$ is a cut edge, and consider the possible effects of a single bi-determination step, that is, of folding two edges together.
 If neither edge is $e$ then, since the two edges must have a vertex in common, they both lie in the subgraph at the same end of $e$, and it is clear that folding them cannot create a connection to the subgraph at the other end of $e$, so $e$ remains a cut edge.
 If one is $e$ and the other is another cut edge, then the resulting folded edge remains the only connection between the two end-points of $e$, and hence is still a cut edge.
 So the only way $e$ can cease to be a cut edge is by identification with a non-cut edge, as required.

-Now suppose for a contradiction that some edge of $S\Gamma(w)$, $e$ say, does not lie in a preblock and is not a cut edge.
+Now suppose that some edge of $S\Gamma(w)$, $e$ say, does not lie in a preblock.
+Then every preimage of $e$ in $\Lambda$ must be a Munn tree edge.
+It follows in particular that all such pre-images are traversed by reading $w$ from the root in $\Lambda$, and hence that $e$ itself is traversed by a reading of $w$ from the root in $\sgw$.
+Now suppose for a contradiction that $e$ is not a cut edge.
 Let $\pi$ be a path connecting the endpoints of $e$ without traversing $e$.
-In order for $e$ not to lie in a preblock, every preimage of $e$ in $\Lambda$ must be a Munn tree edge.
-It follows in particular that all such pre-images are traversed by a reading $w$ from the root in $\Lambda$, and hence that $e$ is traversed by a reading of $w$ from the root in $\sgw$.
-It also follows that every preimage of $e$ in $\Lambda$ is a cut edge.
+Since every preimage of $e$ in $\Lambda$ is a Munn tree edge, every preimage of $e$ in $\Lambda$ is a cut edge.
 Let $f$ be one such preimage of $e$ in $\Lambda$.
-Now the path $\pi$ must be created during folding after some finite number of determination steps, so there is some finite sequence of determination steps after which $f$ ceases to be a cut edge, having only been identified with other cut edges.
+Now the path $\pi$ must be created during folding after some finite number of bi-determination steps, so there is some finite sequence of bi-determination steps after which $f$ ceases to be a cut edge, having only been identified with other cut edges.
 But this contradicts the previous paragraph. \end{proof}